top of page

 There was a house with burgundy walls,

-Seven windows to watch the fall.
+Thirteen windows to watch the fall.

 It took the storm, it heard the rain,